-We simulate both systems depicted in Fig.~\ref{fig:overview} with uncoded $4$-PSK data (which satisfies the condition in Theorem~\ref{thm:data_amb}) modulated using OFDM, AFDM, OTSM and Zak-OTFS.
-We assume only pilot symbols (no data) in the pilot frames\footnote{In the pilot frame, $\mathbf{x} = \boldsymbol{\phi}_{i}$ for some $i \in \mathbb{Z}_{MN}$ for AFDM, OTSM and Zak-OTFS, whereas for OFDM, $\mathbf{x}$ is per~\eqref{eq:prelim4} with all $MN$ symbols $\mathbf{s}$ known.} for all four modulations, with equal signal-to-noise ratio (SNR) for the pilot and data frames.
-We perform data detection using the minimum mean squared error (MMSE) estimator\footnote{Matrix $\mathbf{G}$ in~\eqref{eq:prelim6} is estimated in AFDM, OTSM and Zak-OTFS, whereas for OFDM, transfer-domain channel diagonals are estimated (one-tap equalizer).}~\cite{Tse2005} with hard symbol decisions.
+We simulate both systems depicted in Fig.~\ref{fig:overview} with uncoded $4$-QAM and $16$-QAM data (which satisfy the condition in Theorem~\ref{thm:data_amb}) modulated using OFDM, AFDM, OTSM and Zak-OTFS.
+We assume no data symbols in the pilot frames\footnote{In the pilot frame, $\mathbf{x} = \boldsymbol{\phi}_{i}$ for some $i \in \mathbb{Z}_{MN}$ for AFDM, OTSM and Zak-OTFS, whereas for OFDM, $\mathbf{x}$ is per~\eqref{eq:prelim4} with all $MN$ symbols $\mathbf{s}$ known.} for all four modulations, with equal signal-to-noise ratio (SNR)\footnote{For Gaussian noise with known variance $\sigma^2$, $\text{SNR} = \nicefrac{\Vert \mathbf{y} \Vert_{2}^{2}}{(MN\sigma^2)}$.} for the pilot and data frames.
+We perform data detection using the minimum mean squared error (MMSE) estimator\footnote{Matrix $\mathbf{G}$ in~\eqref{eq:prelim4} is estimated in AFDM, OTSM, Zak-OTFS, whereas for OFDM, transfer-domain channel diagonals are estimated (one-tap equalizer).}~\cite{Tse2005} with known noise variance and hard symbol decisions.